ichortower/FontSmasher/docs/README.md

 Install this mod like any other, by unzipping it into your Mods folder, and let the mods that require it do their work.

-This mod comes bundled with a sample content pack (`FontSmasherSamplePack`), which is intended for mod authors.
+This mod comes bundled with a sample content pack (`FontSmasherSamplePack`) which is intended for mod authors.
 If you don't need it, it is safe to delete.

 As a mod author, this framework provides data assets which your mod should edit